Monday, July 1

 Thursday, June 27th

 In business class we talked about tourism, one of the biggest industries in Spain.
 I learned about paredores, which are unique to Spain.
-There are many old castles and ruins around Spain, and these historical sites can be checked out like hotels, which are popular honeymoon destinations.
+There are many old castles and ruins around Spain, and these historical sites can be checked out like hotels.

 That afternoon I met my friend Sol in the Plaza to get ice cream.
-Supposedly, you can’t leave Salamanca without sitting on the ground in the middle of the plaza with ice cream, or if you so choose to support the American fast food chain, Mcdonalds.
+Supposedly, you can’t leave Salamanca without sitting on the ground in the middle of the plaza with ice cream.
 It was about 7 p.m., a great time for people watching.
 We had a good time relaxing in the sunshine.

 Spaniards take their fútbol seriously and that’s what I like about them.
 In an American sports bar, during a football game not everyone is as completely invested in watching the game.
 In Spain, it didn’t matter who was there, young or old, fútbol came first.
 And the bartenders were just as excited about it as the people.